Mauro Martino

-Mauro Martino is an Italian artist, designer and researcher.
+Mauro Martino is an Italian artist, designer, and researcher.
 He is the founder and director of the Visual Artificial Intelligence Lab at IBM Research, and Professor of Practice at Northeastern University.

-Career
+Education and career

-He graduated from Polytechnic University of Milan, and was a research affiliate with the Senseable City Lab at MIT.
-Mauro was formerly an Assistant Research Professor at Northeastern University working with Albert-Laszlo Barabasi at Center for Complex Network Research and with David Lazer and Fellows at The Institute for Quantitative Social Science (IQSS) at Harvard University.
+Martino graduated from Polytechnic University of Milan, and was a research affiliate with the Senseable City Lab at MIT.
+Mauro was formerly an Assistant Research Professor at Northeastern University working with Albert-Laszlo Barabasi at Center for Complex Network Research and with David Lazer and Fellows at the Institute for Quantitative Social Science (IQSS) at Harvard University.